FAQs by Hospitals and Health Care Providers

 11. Is the Registry HIPAA compliant?

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) mandated regulations that govern privacy, security, and administrative simplification standards for health care information.
 The Registry is not a covered entity under the HIPAA regulations.
 The Registry voluntarily complies with HIPAA regulations, and will enter into Business Associate/Chain of Trust Agreements with member Health Care Providers.
-The Registration Agreement signed by each registrant of the U.S. Living Will Registry authorizes the Registry to provide a copy of the registrant’s advance directive to health care providers.
+The Registration Agreement signed by each registrant of the U.S. Advance Care Plan Registry® authorizes the Registry to provide a copy of the registrant’s advance directive to health care providers.
 The Agreement also restricts the Registry from providing advance directives or personal information to parties other than health care providers.
 Registry staff are required to sign a confidentiality agreement.
 In addition, the Registry maintains a log of date, time, where and to whom each document is sent.
 This information is available to member Health Care Providers through a custom report feature on the “Health Care Providers” web page.
 These reports are a great way to document your facility’s compliance with HIPAA, and to comply with state and federal regulations regarding advance directives.

 12. What is the Source Code?